appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ## Next Steps

 This article covered how to take an existing Node.js application and make it "*Cloud Packaged*" using the `nodejs` Appsody Stack.
-Appsody also provides a higher level `nodejs-express` stack that additionally provides a pre-configured Express.js server that includes cloud-native capabilities such as liveness and readiness checks, along with metrics and observability.
+Appsody also provides a `nodejs-express` stack with a preconfigured Express.js server.
+The `nodejs-express` stack includes cloud-native capabilities, such as liveness and readiness checks, metrics, and observability.

 For more information on [Appsody](https://appsody.dev), join us on [Slack](http://appsody-slack.eu-gb.mybluemix.net), follow us on [Twitter](https://twitter.com/appsodydev) and star us on [GitHub](https://github.com/appsody).